 - Explicit list.
 This strategy enables you to explore NFRs early in the lifecycle and then address them in your architecture.
 The list can be used to drive identification of acceptance criteria on a JIT basis.
 But, NFR documents can become long for complex systems (due to the large number of NFRs).
 This can be particularly problematic when you have a lot of NFRs that are specific to a small number of functional requirements.
 Teams lacking in discipline may not write down the non-functional requirements and trust that they will remember to address them when they’re identifying acceptance criteria for individual stories.

-The advice that Mark and I give in the book is that in most situations you should maintain an explicit list and then use that to drive identification of acceptance criteria as we’ve found that it’s more efficient and lower risk in the long run.
+In most situations you should maintain an explicit list and then use that to drive identification of acceptance criteria as we’ve found that it’s more efficient and lower risk in the long run.
 Of course capturing NFRs is only one part of the overall process of addressing them.
 You will also need to implement and validate them during construction, as well as address them in your architecture.

 An important issue which goes to NFRs such as consumability, supportability, and operability, is that of deliverable documentation.
 At the start of the project is the best time to identify the required documentation that must be created as part of the overall solution.
 This potentially includes operations manuals, support manuals, training materials, system overview materials (such as an architecture handbook), and help manuals to name a few.
 These deliverable documents will be developed and kept up to date via the continuous documentation practice.